 That means that you can easily create a filter that looks like this:

-As for the filter value, you can either type in the value (e.g., signin.traditional) or, in some cases, click in the filter value field and select from a dropdown list.
-For example, if you’re working with event types, you can click in the filter value field and select from a list of event types:
+As for the filter value, you can either type in the value (e.g., signin.traditional) or, in some cases, click the filter value field and select from a dropdown list.
+For example, if you’re working with event types, you can click the filter value field and select from a list of event types:

 These (obviously) are the event types available to you.
 You can type in a different event type, but there’s not much point in that: it won’t return any data because you don’t have any records that match that “custom” target field value.
 (If you did have records that matched that value, the value would have shown up in the dropdown list. )